EpsilonSolutions/netscaler-command-reference/docs/network/forwardingsession/forwardingsession.md

 Synchronize connection information with the secondary appliance in a high availability (HA) pair.
 That is, synchronize all connection-related information for the forwarding session.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>sourceroutecache</b>
+Cache the source ip address and mac address of the DA servers.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>processLocal</b>
+Enabling this option on forwarding session will not steer the packet to flow processor.
+Instead, packet will be routed.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>acl6name</b>
+Name of any configured ACL6 whose action is ALLOW.
+The rule of the ACL6 is used as a forwarding session rule.

+<b>aclname</b>
+Name of any configured ACL whose action is ALLOW.
+The rule of the ACL is used as a forwarding session rule.